Nigel Farage: Member of Parliament (2024–2026)

-On 5 January 2025, Musk called for Farage to be replaced as leader of Reform UK.
-Farage suggested that this was due to a disagreement over Musk's support for far-right activist Tommy Robinson.
-On 7 January, Farage said that he aimed to "mend fences" with Musk.
-Farage has frequently hailed Musk as a "hero".

-On 8 January 2025, Farage voted along with all other Reform UK MPs for a new national inquiry into rape gangs.
-The bill was lost by 364 votes to 111, a majority of 253 against the amendment.
+Following revised November 2024 data showing net immigration to the United Kingdom reached a record 906,000 for the year ending June 2023, Farage described the figures as "horrendous," stating he had had "enough of being lied to" by the Conservatives and suggested the situation would be "even worse" under Labour.

 In January 2025, Farage was the guest of honour at the launch of a climate denying lobby group, which was also attended by former UK prime minister, Liz Truss and Conservative Party shadow minister, Andrew Griffith.

-In March 2025, in an interview with the Daily Mail, fellow Reform MP Rupert Lowe criticised the governance of Reform UK as "a protest party lead by the Messiah", suggesting he might leave the party if things did not change, and saying it was too early to tell if Nigel Farage would make a good prime minister.
+In March 2025, in an interview with the Daily Mail, Reform MP Rupert Lowe criticised the governance of Reform UK as "a protest party led by the Messiah", suggesting he might leave the party if things did not change, and saying it was too early to tell if Nigel Farage would make a good prime minister.
 Farage disputed Lowe's criticism of himself and Reform UK, describing his personal following as a good thing, and went on to suggest Lowe's remarks were driven by a desire to be Prime Minister himself.

-Also in April 2025, Farage travelled to Kuala Lumpur, where he delivered a speech for an event hosted by Nomad Capitalist; the company – which helps the super-rich to move to other countries to reduce their tax bills – paid Farage £40,000 to deliver the speech.
-Farage was criticised for his hypocritical stance on immigration, which seeks to limit and restrict migration of the working class and poor while helping to provide tax havens and accessible foreign passports for the wealthy.
+In April 2025, The Independent reported that Farage travelled to Kuala Lumpur, where he was paid £40,000 to deliver a speech for an event hosted by Nomad Capitalist; a company that helps the super-rich to move to other countries to reduce their tax bills.

-On 20 June 2025, Farage voted "No" to the Terminally Ill Adults (End of Life) Bill.

 On 3 September 2025, he travelled to the US and testified before the Republican-led House judiciary committee about the state of free speech in the UK; he criticised British hate speech laws and the implementation of the Online Safety Act 2023, likening Starmer's government to the North Korean regime.

-In September 2025, Farage suggested that swans from Royal Parks were being eaten and that carp were being taken out of ponds by eastern European migrants, leading to a difference of opinion between political commentators.
+In September 2025, Farage suggested that swans from Royal Parks were being eaten and that carp were being taken out of ponds by eastern European migrants.